Completed Capital Campaign: The Future is Orange

 The Fitness Trail

-Essentially, the Walkway follows the hospital’s “ring road” which circles the far areas of the parking areas and tracks from the parking main entrance to north and then east to the emergency room entrance.
+The Walkway follows the hospital’s “ring road” which circles the far areas of the parking areas and tracks from the parking main entrance to north and then east to the emergency room entrance.
 The walking area is a remarkably quiet and level area that moves along the campus’ “green boundary” and includes rock walls, wet lands lined with trees, brush and natural glacial erratics.
 With two ponds, a stream, and wooded borders, the campus is an attraction for wildlife including migrating birds.

 Academic Medicine and Research